Charlottetown Boulder Park

 Charlottetown Boulder Park is an outdoor boulder park located in Charlottetown, Prince Edward Island.
 The park is located on the northern side of the Honourable George Coles Building, adjacent to Province House.

 History

 The park was the idea of Dr. Eric Harvie, chairman of the Fathers of Confederation Memorial Citizens Foundation, and includes boulders from each of the Canadian provinces; each boulder includes a plaque that identifies the provinces from which the boulder came, along with the geological name of the rock formation.
 Harvie intended the park to commemorate the contribution of people from across Canada to the creation of the Confederation Centre of the Arts.

 Opening

 The park opened in a ceremony on September 1, 1966, the 102nd anniversary of the start of the Charlottetown Conference.
 The landscaping for the park was funded by the Bank of Nova Scotia; Graham Scott, manager of the Charlottetown branch, and Dr. Frank MacKinnon, Chair of the Fathers of Confederation Memorial Trust, cut the ribbon.

+Transfer to City of Charlottetown

+On March 26, 2025, the City of Charlottetown announced that it would purchase the Boulder Park for $4.8 million from the Confederation Centre of the Arts.